Prajwal238117/hunter/README.md

 2. Update gradient backgrounds in header and hero sections
 3. Adjust accent colors for buttons and highlights

-### Adding New Categories
+### Adding New Products
-1. Add new category cards in the categories section
+1. Add new product cards in the products section
 2. Include appropriate Font Awesome icons
 3. Update navigation if needed